I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-According to workhouses.org the McDougals ran the place “like a penal colony, keeping expenditure and food rations to a minimum, much to the approval of the majority of the [Governors].
+According to The Workhouse, the McDougals ran the place “like a penal colony, keeping expenditure and food rations to a minimum, much to the approval of the majority of the [Governors].
 Inmates in the workhouse had to eat their food with their fingers.”

 The people were so hungry that they fought over scraps of gristle, rotting flesh, and marrow salvaged from the bones they were crushing.

-Christopher Hudson writes in The Mail (August 12, 2008), “The workhouses were officially closed in 1930.
+Christopher Hudson writes in The Mail that “The workhouses were officially closed in 1930.
 But since there was nowhere else to house thousands of institutionalized people who could not be expected to adjust to the outside world, they continued under other names well into the second half of the 20th century.”

-So, in the modern era there were still plenty of people who experienced life inside workhouses and were able to retell the stories.
-In her 2008 book Shadows of the Workhouse Jennifer Worth recounts the tales of inmates she met in her work as a nurse and midwife.
+So, in the modern era, there were still plenty of people who experienced life inside workhouses and were able to tell the stories.
+In her 2008 book Shadows of the Workhouse, Jennifer Worth recounts the tales of inmates she met in her work as a nurse and midwife.